wp-plugins/woocommerce-autocomplete-order/readme.txt

 == Changelog ==

 = 1.1 =
 * Solved PHP Notices and Warnings
 * Plugin is now compatible with WooCommerce Product Bundles

 = 1.0 =
 * Plugin completely rewritten to comply with WordPress 4.0 and WooCommerce 2.0.
-	* Added 3 different modes to ativate the plugin:
+* Added 3 different modes to activate the plugin
-	    * Virtual Paid Products Only: order for products marked as "Virtual" will be turned to "Completed" upon successfull payment.
-	    * All Paid Products: orders for any product are turned to "Completed" upon successfull payment.
-	    * All Products: each and every order is turned to "Completed" irrespective for the payment method and whether or not the payment happened.
 * Added a settings page (in WooCommerce dashboard) to select the mode we want to activate (under WooCommerce > Settings > Woo Extra Options).

 = 0.1.2 =
 * Updated compatibility.
 * Added localization support.
 * Added Italian localization.
 * Added Spanish localization.

 = 0.1.1 =
 * Added links to support and the official page.

 = 0.1 =
 * First release.

 == Upgrade notice ==
 The latest version of the plugin introduced some PHP Notice and Warning messages.
 All of them are solved now.
 The plugin is now compatible with WooCommerce Product Bundles: please read the description to understand how to configure your bundle.